ironijunior/react-stuff/react-todo-app/README.md

 Simple Todo application using React.

-In this version i'm not using Redux, just React.
+In this version i'm NOT using Redux, just React.

 ### To start the backend:
 ```